 "By the time my students leave at the end of the first day, I have accumulated a wealth of information about them from the survey and discussion," Nip said.
 "For homework, I give my students a chart work sheet to complete, on which they list everything in their homes that uses some sort of electronic device (computer chip) and a list of things that do not use an electronic device.
 The next day, we go over the list and discuss it."

 "One activity I do at the beginning of each year is to make sure students can name the parts of the computer," said Stacey Wyatt.
 "Usually, most students can name the external parts but are confused when it comes to the internal workings.
 I organize the students into groups of four.
 Each group gets a large sheet of butcher paper and crayons or markers.
 They are asked to brainstorm with their group what is inside the computer and how it works.
 Then they share their work.
 You'd be amazed at some of the drawings and at the creativity of the students.
 One group drew a mouse with a wheel inside!
 Then I open up an old computer and show them the insides.
 They absolutely love it!
-It takes away the mystery of how a computer works.
-I also take apart a floppy disk and share with them why it's called floppy.
-They love getting their hands on the actual disk -- and they finally understand why we tell them not to play with the metal protective piece!"
+It takes away the mystery of how a computer works."

 Beth Gregor teaches technology to students in kindergarten through grade four.
 "With my kindergarteners and first graders," Gregor said, "I use Arthur's Computer Adventure, by Mark Brown, to demonstrate how careful they have to be when they use the computer.
 I use the interactive storybook, but you also can get the book from the library.
 I also have a box of broken computer parts.
 Sometimes I use them to create a bulletin board and sometimes I pass around the parts and let the kids touch them."